 *2 Based on data (one cedar tree absorbs approximately 8.8 kg of CO2 per year) published on the webpage “Preventing Global Warming > How Much Carbon Dioxide Do Forests Absorb?” (in Japanese) by the Forestry Agency of Japan.

-When using recycled plastics, it is important to ensure the quality needed to provide sufficient product durability and to maintain precision in size.
-When we expanded the use of recycled materials from PIR materials to PCR materials, we developed new materials with the support of Ohmi Bussan and explored a variety of aspects, including securing raw materials and developing material colors.
-We now have a supply chain that can secure stable PCR materials in both quality and quantity, using plastics derived from end-of-life vehicles and other raw materials.
+When using recycled plastics, it is important to ensure the quality necessary for achieving the durability and dimensional accuracy required for the product.
+Therefore, when we expanded the use of recycled materials from PIR to PCR, we established our own quality standards and proceeded with material development in cooperation with our suppliers, carefully examining various aspects, including securing raw materials and developing colors for component materials.
+We now have a supply chain that can provide a stable supply of PCR materials in terms of both quality and quantity by using plastics derived from end-of-life vehicles as raw materials.

-We will continue to explore the use of recycled plastic materials in white products and products with decorative designs so that we can employ recycled plastics in parts that are visible from the outside, thereby further promoting our use of recycled plastics.
+We will continue to explore the use of recycled plastics in white products and products with decorative designs so that we can employ recycled plastics in parts that are visible from the outside, thereby further promoting our use of recycled plastics.

 We are reducing the resources used to produce our products by developing manufacturing technologies that reduce the generation of manufacturing scrap.